Tree Pod Burial Cost

 Private Property

-ervice that can take the pod or plant to your new location.
-They’ll ensure that everything remains intact while the plant is transported to the new location.
+If you plan to move out or there is a chance it might happen, consult a plant transplanting service that can transport the pod or plant to your new location.
+They’ll ensure that everything remains intact while the plant is transported.

 Planter or Container